llpeterson/scaling/global.md

 having a routing table that will provide a match for any valid IP address.
-While CIDR has helped to control the number of distinct prefixes that are carried in the Internet's backbone routing, there is inevitably a lot of routing information to pass around—on the order of 300,000 prefixes at the time of writing.
+While CIDR has helped to control the number of distinct prefixes that are carried in the Internet's backbone routing, there is inevitably a lot of routing information to pass around—roughly 700,000 prefixes in mid-2018.

-A further challenge in interdomain routing arises from the auton- omous nature of the domains.
+A further challenge in interdomain routing arises from the autonomous nature of the domains.
 Note that each domain may run its own interior routing protocols and use any scheme it chooses to assign metrics to paths.
 This means that it is impossible to calculate meaningful path